Cara-Barter/honouring-mmigw/README.md

 Used to communicate with mySQL.

 ### [mySQL](https://www.mysql.com/)
 Stores participant and admin data.
+Note that there are multiple tables, two that handle event registrations, one for honouring ceremony and one for admin users.

 ### [JWT](https://jwt.io/)
-Used for admin auth
+Used for admin auth to access database information.

 ## Roadmap

 In future, I will be deploying this.
 My plan is to seperate the client and server sides and deploy server with Heroku and client with Netlify.

-## Acknowledgement

-The land where I currently work and play is unceded homelands of the Coast Salish Peoples.

-I'd like to thank **First Nations Tech Council** for the support they have provided me in my educational journey over the past year.
-My educational team at **BrainStation** has been instrumental in my learning.
-I highly recommend their bootcamp program.

 ## Support